Israel in the Eurovision Song Contest 1998

-Israel participated in the Eurovision Song Contest 1998 with the song "Diva" performed by Dana International.
-The song was written by Svika Pick and Yoav Ginai.
+Israel was represented at the Eurovision Song Contest 1998 with the song "Diva", composed by Svika Pick, with lyrics by Yoav Ginai, and performed by Dana International.
+The Israeli participating broadcaster, the Israel Broadcasting Authority (IBA), internally selected its entry for the contest.
+The entry eventually won the Eurovision Song Contest.

-The Israeli entry for the 1998 contest in Birmingham, UK was announced on 23 November 1997, having been selected internally by an expert committee assembled by the country's public broadcasting service IBA.

 Before Eurovision

 Internal selection

-15 songs were submitted by the public, which were subsequently evaluated by a special committee that selected the Israeli entry for 1998 contest.
+Fifteen songs were submitted by the public to the Israel Broadcasting Authority (IBA), where they were subsequently evaluated by a special committee that selected the Israeli entry for 1998 contest.
 On 23 November 1997, IBA announced that Dana International was selected as the Israeli representative for the Eurovision Song Contest 1998 with the song "Diva".
 Among entries considered by the selection committee, "Shir Tikva" performed by Arkadi Duchin and Halimonim was highly considered before Dana International was ultimately selected.

 At Eurovision

-Heading into the final of the contest, BBC reported that bookmakers ranked the entry joint 6th out of the 25 entries.
-Israel was drawn to compete eighth in the contest, held on 9 May, 1998.
-At the end of the night, the nation placed 1st in the field of 25 entries, receiving 172 points.
+Israel was drawn to compete eighth in the contest, held on 9 May 1998.
+At the end of the night the nation placed 1st in the field of 25 entries, receiving 172 points.